 Extended Replacement Cost Defined

 The first that the independent insurance agents at Insurance For Texans do when evaluating a home insurance policy is to calculate the dwelling coverage on the policy.
 The dwelling coverage is an estimated amount of money that would be required to rebuild your home back to the standard that it was in the event of a total loss.
-It should include debris and site clean up, along with an appropriate estimation of construction costs based around square footage of your home, number of bedrooms and bathrooms, garage spaces, stories, construction materials, and roof type just to name a few things.
+Seems pretty simple, right?
+This calculation should include an appropriate estimation of construction costs based around square footage of your home, number of bedrooms and bathrooms, garage spaces, stories, construction materials, level of finish out, and roof type just to name a few things.
 There are some obvious fluctuations in the cost of each of these items, but year over year increases should be in line with overall general inflation.
-What happens when it's not?
+Oh, and don't forget to include site cleanup and preparation.
+The obvious next question should be what happens when it's not?
+That's what Theresa wanted to know!

-The Extended Replacement Cost Endorsement is an optional line item coverage on your home insurance policy that will apply an extension of that Replacement Cost Estimate in the dwelling value to cover a short run in money if the cost to rebuild exceeds the estimate.
+A standard homeowner policy should include Extended Replacement Cost Coverage or Extended Dwelling Coverage in your insurance policy terms.
+This is an extra coverage item that can be added to your homeowners insurance policy.
+Extended replacement coverage will allow an extension of that Replacement Cost Estimate in the dwelling value to cover a shortage of money if the cost to rebuild exceeds the estimate.
 That extension is usually done as a percentage of the dwelling value ranging from 5% up to 100%.
-That means that if your home insurance policy's dwelling value is not enough to rebuild your entire home you can access that extra amount specified in the percentage to complete the construction or your home.
-But remember, extended replacement cost only applies to construction costs associated with your dwelling.
-It does not extend to personal property or separate structures.
+The bottom line is that this means that if your home insurance policy's dwelling value is not enough to rebuild your entire home you can access that extra amount specified in the endorsement to cover the additional cost to rebuild your home.
+But remember, the extended replacement cost endorsement only applies to construction costs associated with your dwelling.
+It does not extend to personal property coverage or separate structures.

 How Does Extended Replacement Cost Work?

-When a Texas homeowner has a total loss, the real work begins by the insurance company on behalf of the insured.
+When a Texas homeowner has a total loss, the real work begins by the homeowners insurance company on behalf of the insured.
 The first step is always to make sure that you are safe and have your temporary needs taken care of immediately.
 The process of the rebuild of your home will be lengthy and costly, but fortunately you bought home insurance.
 The property will be cleaned up, getting rid of the debris and subsequently preparing it for construction.
 As the construction begins, contractors are paid as various jobs are completed.
-The dwelling amount is there to pay for those costs.
+The dwelling amount and separate structure coverage is there to pay for those material and labor costs up to the policy coverage limits.

-The Extended Replacement will begin to pay those costs if you exhaust your dwelling value in the rebuild.
+The Extended Replacement Coverage will begin to pay those costs if you exhaust your dwelling value in the rebuild.
 There are two considerations at this point.
-The first is if the dwelling value was grossly miscalculated too low, the insurance company can deny the benefit since it is predicated on insuring to what is perceived to be full replacement cost.
-The second is that only having 10% in extended replacement cost versus 25% or 50% in extended replacement cost might leave you wishing you had paid the extra pennies per month if you are still short of money to rebuild.
-In our volatile inflation environment, it has definitely been a concern.
+The first being if the dwelling value was grossly miscalculated too low.
+If this is the case, the insurance company can deny the benefit since it is predicated on insuring to what is perceived to be full replacement cost.
+The second is that only having the 10% extended replacement cost option versus 25% or 50% in extended coverage.
+If you are short of money to rebuild from either of these circumstances, you will likely be asking a lot of questions about extended replacement cost policies.
+In our volatile inflation environment, it is not really difficult to imagine what can happen with the rebuilding process.

 Extended Replacement Cost - A Case Study